KIMB-technologies/KIMB-Forms-Project/INSTALL.md

 {
     "site": {
-        "hosturl": "string", // The (base) URL to the system, without / at the end.
-        "pagename": "string", // The name of the website.
-        "footercontent": "string, html" // The content of the footer.
+        "hosturl": "string", // the (base) URL to the system, without / at the end "pagename": "string", // the name of the website "footercontent": "string, html" // the content of the footer },
-    },
     "captcha": {
         "poll": true|false, // enable or disable Captchas when submitting answers